Sophie Turner Makes NSFW Comment On Joe Jonas’ ‘Paper’ Photo Shoot On Instagram

-Game of Thrones star Sophie Turner just left an NSFW comment on her husband and pop rock star Joe Jonas’ Paper magazine photo shoot on Instagram, per Elite Daily.
-In one photo, Jonas rocks a jazz flue on his back, with the caption, “Everyone: ‘You play jazz flute?’
-Me: ‘I dabble.'”
+Game of Thrones star Sophie Turner just left a NSFW comment on her husband’s Paper magazine photo shoot on Instagram, per Elite Daily.
+In one photo, Jonas rocks a jazz flute on his back, and the photo’s caption makes light of the obviously comical snapshot.

 And that’s when Turner responded.